 By the end of season two, Otis has broken up with Ola after embarrassing her, Maeve and himself at a party, where he loses his virginity to popular girl Ruby.

 After making amends with Jean, whom he fell out with prior to throwing a party, and chatting to his partially estranged father, he realises that he is in love with Maeve and leaves a voicemail telling her so.
-However, Maeve’s neighbour Isaac, who has a crush on her himself, deletes it before she has a chance to listen.
+"It's you," he said.
+"It's always been you.
+I love you."

 Eric, who has spent the entirety of season two in a love triangle, picks his former bully Adam over boyfriend Raheem, after Adam storms the stage during Moordale's school musical and professes his love for him.